Madeleine Clays has been a public school teacher in the U.S. for twenty years. She is passionate about education.

-I assure you that NO staff member wants to use student restrooms!
+I assure you that no staff member wants to use a student restroom!
 But we often have no choice.
-It’s degrading that we can’t pee in peace.

 They're tired of being disrespected by students and of the same students continually disrupting class.
-The worst part is when teachers call home and parents tell them they deal with the same behavior issues at home and don't know what to do about it.
+The worst part is when we call home and parents tell us they deal with the same behavior issues at home and don't know what to do about it.

-In addition, teachers feel pressured to not send students to the office.
-Administrators want teachers to handle student behavior problems in the classroom.
+In addition, educators feel pressured to not send students to the office.
+Administrators want us to handle student behavior problems in the classroom.

 Teacher planning time is often consumed by meetings.
-Teachers are often asked to attend IEP, eligibility, or other special education meetings during their planning time, or they are meeting with parents, or on the phone with parents during their designated planning times.
+We are often asked to attend staff, grade-level, or special education meetings during our planning block.

-This is supposed to be PLANNING time, which means time to plan our lessons for class instruction!
+This is supposed to be planning time, which means time to create awesome lessons for class instruction!

-We usually end up doing our lesson planning on our own time—after school and/or on weekends.
+We usually end up planning our lessons on our own time—after school and/or on weekends.

-Sure, teachers get summers off and breaks during the school year, but if you add up all the hours teachers work outside of their contract hours through the course of each school year, it more than balances out.
+Sure, we get our summers off and breaks during the school year, but if you add up all the hours most of us work outside of our contract time through the course of each school year, it more than balances out.

-Teachers are routinely asked to donate money to help their underprivileged students, such as pay for their utility bills, contribute to the student holiday shopping fund, bring in food for families in need, and the list goes on.
+Teachers are routinely asked to donate money to support their underprivileged students, such as help pay for their utility bills, contribute to the student holiday shopping fund, or bring in food for families in need.